Narayan1326/Quantum-Random-Number-Generator/README.md

 3. **Frontend connection issues**:
    - Check `frontend/app.py` BACKEND_URL configuration
    - Verify backend is accessible at the configured URL

+4. **Virtual environment conflicts**:
+   - If you encounter import errors, temporarily rename the `.venv` directory
+   - The project can run using the system Python environment
+   - This is a known issue with the project's virtual environment setup

 ## License